06 Dec Habits for Building Wealth #1

 Luxury goods.
 Hot restaurants.
 The latest smartphone.

 But you know what?
-They’re wants – not needs.
+They are wants – not needs.
 Starting today, don’t just randomly spend money.
 Use money to manifest your goals.
 Because every little expenditure counts – and over a lifetime, they can sure add up.
-It’s what best-selling money guru David Bach calls “The Latte Factor.”
+It’s what best-selling author David Bach calls “The Latte Factor.”

 Paying Attention Pays Off